 One of the Institute’s aims is to explore how language and speech are processed by the brain.
-A strand of research in this exciting new area EEG Labconcerns identifying neurophysiological correlates of children’s language development.
+A strand of research in this exciting area in our EEG Lab is identifying neurophysiological correlates of children’s language development.
 By investigating how children’s brains process linguistic stimuli of various kinds, new insights into the process of language acquisition will be gained and new light will be shed on children who have difficulty developing language.

 In 2012 the Lottery Health Research Committee of the New Zealand Lottery Grants Board awarded funding to purchase a 32 channel EEG system, this has been upgraded in 2014 to a 64 channel system.
 The system is a BioSemi Active Two Mark II 64 + 8 + 2 channel EEG/ERP/EMG/EOG system.
 The stimulus presentation is by e-Prime and data analysis with Brain Products’ Professional Analyzer 2 software.
 This system allows a continuous EEG recording of brain activity in response to visual or auditory stimuli.

-Dr Catherine Theys joined the EEG team as an NZILBB Post-Doctoral Fellow in December 2012 and is currently running EEG experiments on neurophysiological correlates of overt speech production.
-Dr Theys is now a fixed term staff member in CMDS and has been awarded a Royal Society of New Zealand marsden grant to research stuttering using EEG and fMRI.
+The Lab is overseen by Dr Catherine Theys who joined the EEG team in 2012 and is currently running EEG experiments on neurophysiological correlates of overt speech production.
+Dr Theys has been awarded a Royal Society of New Zealand Marsden grant to research stuttering using EEG and fMRI.